Skip to main content

 • 2.6 – Explain aspects of a contemporary New Zealand geographic issue [3 Credits, Internal]

-Continuation of subject: NCEA Level 3 classes are offered at Form 7.
+Continuation of subject: NCEA Level 3.

-Form 6 (AS):
+Form 6 (AS)

 Course description/aims: The Form 6 Cambridge AS Geography curriculum is designed to develop an understanding of both the natural and human environments.
-Students are required to study three themes from the Physical Geography section and two from the Human Geography section.
+Students are required to study three themes from the Physical Geography section and three from the Human Geography section.

 Physical Geography themes: